jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     AssertionError:
         {'first_name': A, 'last_name': Z, 'sex': Y, 'age': X}
-    != 'Hi, my name is A Z and I am X'
+    != 'Hello, my name is A Z and I am X'

   the test sends a :ref:`dictionary<what is a dictionary?>` as input and expects a string_ as output, and the string_ uses the :ref:`values<test_values_of_a_dictionary>` of the ``first_name``, ``last_name`` and ``age`` :ref:`keys<test_keys_of_a_dictionary>` from the :ref:`dictionary<what is a dictionary?>` it receives